chrisglein/chrisglein.github.io/heist/new-rules.md

 At this time you (and only you) may play any number of trick cards to modify the token results.
 These could involve flipping tokens, adding additional tokens, or any number of effects.

 ### 5. RESOLVE
 Add the revealed modifiers from tokens and assist cards to your skill score.
-If the sum is less than the target number for that talent you have <strong>failed</strong> the Obstacle.
+If the sum is less than the target number for that skill you have <strong>failed</strong> the Obstacle.
 Otherwise you <strong>succeeded</strong>.

 #### FAILURE
 - Apply the "failure" effect of the Obstacle (if any).